The Commonwealth and Challenges to Media Freedom Conference

-Panel 4: Journalists, Bloggers and Social media in conflict zones.
+Panel 4: Journalists, Bloggers and Social media in conflict zones

-In her presentation on the disputed region of Kashmir, Victoria Schofield [independent scholar and journalist] focussed on the area of greatest tension – the valley of Kashmir.
+In her presentation on the disputed region of Kashmir, Victoria Schofield [independent scholar and journalist] focused on the area of greatest tension – the valley of Kashmir.
 She pointed out the entire region uses social media to share information and news, which has revolutionized contact between communities, in sharp contrast to what was before.
 Thus social media has been a positive force in time and region of conflict, enabling people to humanize the issue.
 The confrontation between India and Pakistan is thus no longer just the state narrative, as social media provides a platform for opinion makers on a range of faith issues, economic hardships etc. This has permitted an indigenous, counter-narrative which before was stifled by the larger Indian/Pakistan narrative.
 Therefore, in contrast to other areas of the world where social media is regarded as an insidious disruptive force, in Kashmir it has enabled positive communication between communities, and across continents (local individuals, communities and the diaspora).
 In sum, the internet has been an ideal way to connect populations across the line of control, pricking the bubbles of lack of knowledge.
 However, social media is a double-edged sword, providing a platform for propaganda and staged events and planted stories.
 As a means of communication, it is monitored and manipulated by both Pakistani and Indian authorities.
 Kashmiris themselves also manipulate messaging, meaning the medium is as prone to proliferation of rumours, misplaced perspectives and provocative comment, gender bias and bigotry as elsewhere; while closed social media circles, while giving a beneficial outlet to opinion, also risk being ‘echo chambers’.

 Kiran Hassan [SOAS] offered a different interpretation to the role of social media in Pakistan.
 She was careful to set usage of Facebook, LinkedIn and Twitter in context, emphasising the private television channels remain the most influential media in the country.
 Based on her recent research, she argued approximately 2% of social media is being used for extremist proselytization, whereas the overwhelming majority of Pakistani civil society has no appetite for news reports around terrorism, and want more positive stories.
 In her view, social media is being used by the youth bulge (18-30 year olds) primarily for entertainment purposes.
 Secondly, there was a strong sense that media stations should take up the targeting and killing of journalists with the government – ie. to use existing laws to pursue and prosecute perpetrators of violence.
 While extremist networks are certainly using social media very effectively to recruit particularly among teenagers and women, focussing on this aspect of social media usage in Pakistan presents a distorted picture.
 The Pakistani security forces themselves have a large social media presence, and devote considerable resources to monitoring and scrutinizing sites.
 Pakistani journalists have often found themselves caught between these two groups – harassed by both the security forces and the militant groups.
 However, this is a fluid and rapidly shifting picture: of abductions of bloggers for propagating secular views, in contrast to human rights activists labelled as ‘mischief makers’, and Facebook sites being shut down on grounds of ‘immorality’, or YouTube bans.